-Internal Walls The internal walls are plasterboard lined.
+The internal walls are lath and plaster and plasterboard lined.
+There are tiled finishes within the bathroom and sections of timber panelling.
 Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.

-Floors Including Sub-Floors Flooring is of suspended timber construction.
-A limited inspection of the sub floor area was undertaken via a floor hatch in the kitchen.
+Flooring is of mixed floating timber and suspended timber construction.
+No access was obtained into any sub floor area.
 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.

-Internal Joinery and Kitchen Fittings The internal joinery is of a painted softwood pattern comprising flush timber hollowcore internal doors.
+Internal Joinery and Kitchen Fittings The internal joinery is of a varnished softwood pattern comprising timber panel internal doors.
+The stair and handrail are of timber manufacture.
 There is a fitted kitchen which has both floor and wall mounted units.
 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.